Wondering how big is the healthcare ERP market?

 - Companies must ensure they are able to provide medical facilities and allocate supplies more intelligently

-- This is possible only with real-time information about supply migration by utilizing contemporary fleet management and cargo tracking tools.
+- This is possible only with real-time information about supply migration by utilizing contemporary vehicle fleet management software and cargo tracking tools.

 As-is and Desired Process Analysis